Suicide methods: Poisoning

 Suicide by poisoning, also called self-poisoning, is usually classed as a drug overdose when drugs such as painkillers or recreational drugs are used.
 The use of pesticides to self-poison is the most common method used in some countries.
 Poisoning through the means of toxic plants is usually slow and painful.

 As of 2006, worldwide, around 30% of suicides were from pesticide poisonings.
 It was the leading suicide method in developing countries, with about half of suicide deaths in India involving poisoning, and most of those involving pesticides.
 Method restriction is an effective way to reduce suicide by pesticide poisoning.
-In the UK (England and Wales) until 2013, a drug overdose was the most common suicide method in women.
+In the UK (England and Wales) until 2013, a drug overdose was the most common suicide method for females.
 In 2019 the percentage was 16% in males.
 Self-poisoning accounts for the highest number of non-fatal suicide attempts.
 In the United States about 60% of suicide attempts and 14% of suicide deaths involve drug overdoses.
 The risk of death in suicide attempts involving overdose is about 2%.
 Overdose attempts using painkillers are among the most common, due to their easy availability over-the-counter.
 A particular type of poisoning involves the inhalation of high levels of carbon monoxide (CO).
 Death usually occurs through hypoxia.
 A nonfatal attempt can result in memory loss and other symptoms.